We all remember bouncing on traditional trampolines as kids.

 The rust, wear and tear, and missing springs on products of old were unsightly and made people despise the haphazard look of their backyard trampoline.
 It seemed as though the logical remedy to this situation was a trampoline without springs, but there have been many advancements in backyard trampolines to combat these issues.

-The Thunder is a step above the expected standard of springless trampolines; with a sleek design and beautiful features, it will be the envy of your friends and neighbours.
+The Thunder and Thunder Pro are steps above the expected standard of springless trampolines.
+With a sleek design and beautiful features, it will be the envy of your friends and neighbours!

 Strict designs in some springless trampolines often cause a low rebounding height.
 They're unable to be modified easily because of their design confinements, unlike trampolines with springs that can be easily tweaked to improve performance.

 The components of springless trampolines are often less durable than conventional spring designs.
-Most springless trampoline companies are third-party importers who don't regularly keep replacement parts in stock.
-Both Thunder and Vuly parts are covered under warranty and offered at half price for life.
+Most companies are third-party importers who don't regularly keep replacement parts in stock.
+Both Thunder / Thunder Pro and Vuly parts are covered under warranty and offered at half price for life.